invernyx/smartcars-3-phpvms7-api/README.md

 Unlike phpVMS 5, Charter Flights behave differently in phpVMS 7.

-For the callsign field, if just a number is supplied, your flight will be assigned automatically to the first airline in your system, or a airline ID you define in your .env file by using the `SC3_CHARTER_AIRLINE_ID` variable (e.g. `SC3_CHARTER_AIRLINE_ID=1` for airline id 1).
+For the callsign field, if just a number is supplied, your flight will be assigned automatically to the first airline in your system, or a airline ID you define in your .env file by using the `VOE GOL Virtual` variable (e.g. `GLO_CHARTER_AIRLINE_ID=1` for airline id 1).

 If you supply a ICAO or IATA code with the flight number (e.g. `DAL1421` or `DL1421`, the API will search to see if that code exists in the system.
 If it finds it, the flight will be flown under that code and flight number.
 If it cannot find it, it'll fallback to the first airline in your system or what's set in the env variable.